Taher-web-dev/OOP-school-library/README.md

 ```
 $ cd OOP-school-library.
 ```
-- Finally run main in your console.
+- Finally run <b>main in your console.

 ## Authors